Thoughtscript/academic_papers/Core Papers/New Logics/Monadic Logic/Truth-Only Logic #2.md

 2. Where every X of the set in 1. is a subset of the following member save for X* and N is equal to the cardinality - 1.

 This is a dimensional logic as described.

+Philosophically, there's a huge distinction between this and Fregean or traditional true/false conceptions of logic.
+On this perspective there are inferior truths and superior truths (in amount, accuracy, detail, etc.).
+Metaphorically, instead of a line seperating truth and untruth (Frege's truth-bifurcation) or the Laws of Form (which works with the fundamental notion of difference distinction) captured in the negation symbol or overlaid boxes, here we would have a dot and a line (with many shorter lines between).